Colloidal Gelation with Non-Sticky Particles: Acknowledgments

 \section{Acknowledgments}

-We acknowledge funding from Wenzhou Institute, University of Chinese Academy of Sciences (WIUCASQD2020002) and National Natural Science Foundation of China (12174390, 1217042129).
-We also thank PostDoctorial Association (PDA) and Journal Club (JC) in Wenzhou Institute for fruitful discussions.
+R.S. acknowledge funding from Wenzhou Institute, University of Chinese Academy of Sciences (WIUCASQD2020002), National Natural Science Foundation of China (12174390, 12150610463).
+Y.J. acknowledge funding from China Postdoctoral Science Foundation (2022M723114).
+We thank PostDoctoral Association (PDA) and Journal Club (JC) in Wenzhou Institute for fruitful discussions.